Jack Murray (racing driver): Motor sport

-'Gelignite' Jack enjoyed testing motor vehicles and oils, as well as travel — any opportunity or excuse where a group of mates could get together and set off on an adventure of some kind.
+Murray enjoyed testing motor vehicles and oils, as well as travel — any opportunity or excuse where a group of mates could get together and set off on an adventure of some kind.
 He and Evan Green frequently paired up to share the fun.
 During November and December 1965, the duo undertook just such an adventure, one that became the documentary film Crossroads Alice.
 The trip was designed as a test of BMC (Austin 1800 and a Morris Mini Deluxe) cars and Castrol oil.
 The vehicles completed a 12,000-mile (19,312 km) Figure 8 crossing of the Australian continent.
 Over the years 'Gelignite' Jack competed in seven round Australia trials and many adventure trips testing cars, lubricants and drivers.

-'Gelignite' Jack Murray competed in both the 1966 and 1967 Southern Cross Rallies driving a Prince Skyline GT with registration plates JM789.
+Murray competed in both the 1966 and 1967 Southern Cross Rallies driving a Prince Skyline GT with registration plates JM789.
 (DNF both events).